Attention-Aligned Reasoning for Large Language Models: Experiments

+To understand the robustness of {\selfanchor} to reasoning length and task difficulty, we conducted more detailed analyses.
+For each benchmark, we randomly sample 200 questions for analysis.
+Following prior work \cite{wu2025more,jin2024impact}, we quantify reasoning length by segmenting each model output into discrete reasoning steps and using the number of steps as a measure of reasoning depth.
+Task complexity is defined as $1 - \text{accuracy}$, where higher values indicate more challenging questions\footnote{Details on reasoning step segmentation and task complexity computation are provided in \autoref{appendix: Implementation and evaluation details}.}.

+\paragraph{Robustness to Reasoning length.} We first examine the robustness of {\selfanchor} with respect to varying reasoning lengths. \autoref{fig:combinedl} illustrates the accuracy of {\selfanchor} compared to other baselines, across varying reasoning lengths. {\selfanchor} achieves superior accuracy over the baselines across most reasoning lengths.
+While it consistently surpasses other methods, there is a slight performance dip relative to CoT on short sequences (length $\le 5$).
+Moreover, {\selfanchor} exhibits stable and high accuracy even as the reasoning chain expands.
+These results demonstrate that {\selfanchor} is robust to reasoning length, effectively handling tasks regardless of whether they require short or extended reasoning chains.

-\textbf{Reasoning Chain Length vs. Task Complexity.} Next, we analyze how reasoning chain length scales with task difficulty. \autoref{fig:combinedr} shows the distribution of successful reasoning chain lengths across tasks of varying difficulty on Llama3.2-3B.
+\paragraph{Scaling Reasoning Length with Complexity.} Next, we analyze how reasoning chain length scales with task difficulty. \autoref{fig:combinedr} shows the distribution of successful reasoning lengths across tasks of varying difficulty.
 The results show a clear trend that as complexity increases, {\selfanchor} tends to generate longer reasoning chains.
+To quantify this trend, we apply the Jonckheere-Terpstra test and obtain $\tau=0.102$ with $p=1.279\times10^{-7}$, indicating a statistically significant increasing trend across complexity levels.
+The effect size is modest, which is expected given variability in solution strategies and the large sample size.
 This aligns with the observation in \citet{wu2025more} that harder problems require longer reasoning chains to solve.
 We attribute this capability to the attention steering mechanism, which enables the model to focus on both problem context and immediate reasoning object throughout the reasoning, preventing attention drift as the reasoning chain extends.

-In summary, our analysis highlights two takeaways: (1) {\selfanchor} demonstrates consistent improvements across all complexity levels, confirming its ability to generalize beyond narrow task categories.
+In summary, our analysis highlights two takeaways: (1) {\selfanchor} demonstrates robustness across varying reasoning lengths.
 (2) \selfanchor\ encourage the model to generate longer reasoning chains for difficult problems, supporting its effectiveness in scaling to complex tasks.